-CAA members are entitled to a library card at all of the UC campuses: Berkeley, Irvine, Davis, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.
+CAA members may obtain a library card at any of the UC campuses provided they meet the qualifications to obtain a library card at that campus: Berkeley, Irvine, Davis, Los Angeles, Merced, Riverside, San Diego, San Francisco, Santa Barbara, and Santa Cruz.

 UC Berkeley Library Privileges

 1. How to obtain a library card.
-Bring the following to to the main circulation desk at Doe library:
+Bring the following to the Privileges Desk at Doe library:

 - CAA membership card